Effective Quantization of Muon Optimizer States: Introduction

 In this paper, we introduce the \textbf{8-bit Muon} optimizer with blockwise quantization.
-While 8-bit AdamW variants are usually stable only using dynamic quantization, we demonstrate that \textbf{8-bit Muon can handle both linear and dynamic quantization effectively}.
-Our contributions can be summarized as:
+Whereas 8-bit AdamW variants are usually stable only with dynamic quantization, we demonstrate that \textbf{8-bit Muon can handle both linear and dynamic quantization effectively}.